panda-re/panda_studio/docs/TECH_STACK.md

 ```
 docker run -it -p 5900:5900 -v ~/<dir>:/<dir> pandare/panda bash
 ```
 The `-p` option will export the default VNC port outside of the container for your PC to access.
+This is useful for checking the docker container in cases where an error may have occured.
 Next is running a PANDA system which can be done using the command below:
 ```
-panda-system-i386 -vnc 0.0.0.0:0 /<dir>/<qcow>
+panda-system-i386 /<dir>/<qcow>
 ```
-Once that has started, connect to the display by opening VNC viewer and connecting to `127.0.0.1:5900`.

 # Golang